Tree house

-A tree house, tree fort or treeshed, is a platform or building constructed around, next to or among the trunk or branches of one or more mature trees while above ground level.
-Treehouses, can be used for recreation, work space, habitation, a hangout space and observation.
+A tree house, tree fort or tree shed, is a platform or building constructed around, next to or among the trunk or branches of one or more mature trees while above ground level.
+Tree houses can be used for recreation, work space, habitation, a hangout space and observation.
 People occasionally connect ladders or staircases to get up to the platforms.